 - All instances when a peace officer resigned while under investigation for violating department policy;

 - All data relating to contacts conducted by its peace officers; and

 - All data related to the use of an unannounced entry by a peace officer.

-The bill states that in response to a protest or demonstration, a law enforcement agency and any person acting on behalf of the law enforcement agency shall not:
+The act states that in response to a protest or demonstration, a law enforcement agency and any person acting on behalf of the law enforcement agency shall not:

 - Discharge kinetic impact projectiles and all other non- or less-lethal projectiles in a manner that targets the head, pelvis, or back;

 - Discharge kinetic impact projectiles indiscriminately into a crowd; or